bkatiemills/blog/_posts/2016-03-01-writing-data.markdown

  - **Have a unique identifier for each line**; data science nerds call this a *primary key*, and it is a column whose value uniquely identifies the row.
 Common examples are dates and times, serial numbers, or even simple row numbers.
 Note that this unique identifier might be formed by the combination of multiple columns, such as in the example of date and time.
 Why?
 See below.
  - **Use a consistent delimiter, including whitespace**.
 Avoid the temptation to add variable amounts of whitespace after your delimiter; this is often done to make columns line up when looking at the raw text file by eye.
 It is far more important that your data be legible to a computer than legible to your eyes, since looking at data by eye is a great way to get false impressions about it, particularly as it grows in size.
 If you insist on looking at your data as a table, RStudio will happily render it as one.

-> It is more important that your data be legible to a computer than legible to your eyes.
+> It is more important that your data be legible to a computer than legible to you.

 Speaking of null characters, a regular CSV might make sense if it looks like this: